#5173

 Unicorn corpses are never tainted from age, though they do eventually rot away.

-Zapping a corpse with a cold ray will increase its decomposition timer (making it take longer to rot).
-If already rotten, only scales it back to rotting age.
+Zapping a corpse with a cold ray should increase its decomposition timer (making it take longer to rot).
+If the corpse is already rotten, it only gets reset back to rotting age.

-If you eat the corpse of something and a monster of that same class sees you eating it, it becomes angry.
+If you eat the corpse of something and a monster of that same class sees you eating it, it should become angry.
 (This is from ADOM).

 Ideas around a system in which you can cook corpses:

-Blessing a corpse prevents it from being tainted or rotten (the “Blecch!
-Rotten food!” effect).
+Blessing a corpse should prevent it from being tainted or from giving you the “Blecch!
+Rotten food!” effect when eaten.